 - Cruise ship roaming is available on selected cruise lines and ferries.

-- To find rates while traveling at sea, visit the International Roaming page, scroll down to Going on a cruise?, and look up your Cruise/Ferry name in the box provided.
+- To find rates while traveling at sea, visit the International Roaming page, go to Going on a cruise?, and check your Cruise/Ferry name in the box provided.

-- After reviewing the rates, scroll a little farther down so you can See if your device is compatible by searching for your device.
+- After reviewing the rates, navigate to See if your device is compatible and search for your device.

 - One tip to avoid higher charges: We recommend that you turn off roaming while the ship is docked in a U.S. port.
 Otherwise, your phone may pick up the ship's network and you'll be charged cruise ship roaming charges for any usage.
 Once you're out to sea, you can then turn roaming back on and pay the respective usage for data, text, and voice.

-- From your mobile device, dial the plus sign + followed by 1-505-998-3793.
+- From your mobile device, dial +1-505-998-3793.
 We won't charge you anything for this call, no matter where you are.
 Go ahead and store this number in your phone's contact list for easy and quick dialing while you're away.